WojciechLamperski/Java-Collections/LIST.md

 ### List

 The List interface in Java is part of the java.util package and extends the Collection interface.
 It represents an ordered collection (also called a sequence) of elements, allowing duplicate elements and providing the ability to insert, remove, and access elements by their index position.
+Unlike arrays they have flexible size, and don't require to specify a size of List each time you create one.

 Key Characteristics of a List:
 + Order of Elements: A List maintains the order in which elements are inserted.
 This means that elements in a List are stored in a particular sequence, and the order is preserved when you **iterate** over it.